the core kit of

 have stop jambs with suitable illuminated stop switches (or

-solenoid driven drawstops), you will have to install 60
+you will have to install 60 on

 each stop plate.